pockerman/qubit-notes/how_to/2025-09-02-apache-spark-series-4-overview-of-rdds.md

 ## Summary

-This qubit note introduces Apache Spark’s Resilient Distributed Dataset (RDD), the fundamental abstraction underlying Spark’s higher-level APIs such as DataFrame and Dataset.
+This qubit note introduces Apache Spark’s Resilient Distributed Dataset (RDD), the fundamental abstraction underlying Spark’s higher-level APIs such as ```DataFrame``` and ```Dataset```.
 It explains that RDDs are immutable collections distributed across a cluster and composed of partitions, dependencies, and compute functions, which together enable fault tolerance and parallel computation.
-The document outlines two main methods to create an RDD—using SparkContext.parallelize for in-memory collections and textFile() for files—along with examples of reading CSV files, handling parsing errors, and setting custom partitions.
+The document outlines two main methods to create an RDD—using ```SparkContext.parallelize``` for in-memory collections and ```textFile()``` for files—along with examples of reading CSV files, handling parsing errors, and setting custom partitions.
 It also provides an overview of transformations (which create new RDDs without altering the original data) and actions (which trigger computation and return results), listing key operations for both categories.

 ## References